 The research of Australian scientists forms the foundation on which we build our future.
 It’s vitally important that we capture their stories and preserve and digitise their research — but we need your help.

 Listening to the past to understand the future

-From 1995 to 2012, the Australian Academy of Science documented the remarkable stories of Australian scientists through our Interviews with Australian Scientists program.
+From 1995 to 2012, the Australian Academy of Science documented the remarkable stories of Australian scientists through our Conversations with Australian Scientists program.

 We recorded interviews with nearly 150 researchers, but there are still so many fascinating and essential stories yet to be told, and who better to tell them than the scientists themselves?

 We are committed to reinvigorating Conversations with Australian Scientists in audio (podcast) format.
 Join us to support this project recording stories that will enrich and inspire the next generation of exceptional scientists and provide a unique and personal insight into the challenges and progress of science.

 “It’s investing in our future,” says Academy Fellow Professor Robyn Williams AM, ABC science journalist and broadcaster.
 “When you hear these stories about how things can be transformed, you are both inspired and excited.”

 The importance of taking the time to document our scientists’ amazing lives cannot be overestimated, says Williams.
 “The number of science media publications and broadcasts is getting smaller and smaller, so if we don't do it, no one else will.”

 Alongside our Conversations with Australian Scientists sits the Academy’s unique and valuable archives.
 These archives include the collections of some of Australia’s most famous scientists, including Academy Fellow Professor Frank Fenner.
 The Frank Fenner manuscript collection was added to the UNESCO Australian Memory of the World Register in 2019.